graforlock/lordmail/README.md

 Main functionality:
 - Hot reloading feature.
 - Integrate with jeykyll/premailer setup (for the latter, separate styles from the HTML).
-- Node CLI tool that can be incorporated in the build process.
 - Integrate Nodemailer along with its route for sending test emails.
+- Implement as an Electron app.

 Secondary functionality:
+- Live styles editing
 - Advanced rows edition: Change of text content on the fly.
 - Advanced rows edition: MailChimp (hideable, repeatable, variants).
 - Option to copy the code into the clipboard.
+- Node CLI tool that can be incorporated in the build process.

 Additional functionality: